btcpayserver/whmcs-plugin/README.md

 Would you like to help with this project?
 Great!
 You don't have to be a developer, either.
 If you've found a bug or have an idea for an improvement, please open an [issue](https://github.com/btcpayserver/whmcs-plugin/issues) and tell us about it.

-If you *are* a developer wanting contribute an enhancement, bugfix or other patch to this project, please fork this repository and submit a pull request detailing your changes.
+If you *are* a developer wanting to contribute an enhancement, bugfix or other patch to this project, please fork this repository and submit a pull request detailing your changes.
 We review all PRs!

 This open source project is released under the [MIT license](http://opensource.org/licenses/MIT) which means if you would like to use this project's code in your own project you are free to do so.
-Speaking of, if you have used our code in a cool new project we would like to hear about it!
-[Please send us an email](mailto:integrations@bitpay.com).
+This plugin is forked from the BitPay WHMCS plugin.

 ## License